-Henry Vo IBM Redbooks Project Leader with 10 years experience in IBM.
-He share his technical expertise in business problem solving, risk/root-cause analyze, writing technical plan for business.
-He hold multiple role in IBM such as Project management, ST/FT/ETE Test, Back End Developer, DOL agent for NY and certified with IBM zOS Mainframe Practitioner, IBM Z® System programming, Agile, Telecommunication Development Jumpstart.
-Henry holds a Master of MIS (Management Information System) in University of Texas at Dallas since 2012.
+Henry Vo is an IBM Redbooks Project Leader with 10 years experience in IBM.
+He shares his technical expertise in business problem solving, risk/root-cause analysis, and writing technical plans for business.
+His previous roles at IBM include Project management, ST/FT/ETE Test, Back-End Developer, DOL agent for NY.
+He is certified for IBM zOS Mainframe Practitioner, IBM Z® System programming, Agile, and Telecommunication Development Jumpstart.
+Henry holds a Master of MIS (Management Information System) from the University of Texas at Dallas.

 John F. Aristizabal is an IT Specialist Consultant and the founder of BC SUPPORT in Colombia.
 With 23 years of experience in the technology industry, he has spent the last 16 years as a certified SAP NetWeaver and SAP HANA consultant.
 Throughout his career, John has successfully worked on various customer projects, tackling challenges such as installations, upgrades, and database migrations to SAP systems on platforms such as IBM Power, HP-UX, and Intel.
-He has extensive expertise in working with diverse databases, including IBM DB2®, DB2/400, Oracle, Sybase, SQL Server, and SAP HANA.
+He has extensive expertise in working with diverse databases, which include IBM Db2®, Db2/400, Oracle, Sybase, SQL Server, and SAP HANA.

-Neelabha Bannerjee has overall 20 years' experience working as a Technical Architect for SAP Landscape.
-For the last 18 years as part of SAP Practice at IBM Consulting[TM], he has been delivering and consulting for IBM clients across the globe.
+Neelabha Bannerjee has 20 years of experience working as a Technical Architect for SAP Landscape.
+For the last 18 years as part of SAP Practice at IBM Consulting®, he has been delivering and consulting for IBM clients across the globe.
 He has multiple SAP Certifications.
-His areas of expertise includes SAP on Hybrid Cloud, SAP Implementation (Greenfield), SAP S/4HANA conversion (Brownfield), Technical architecture design, SAP OS/DB Migration, SAP system consolidation, and SAP Upgrade.
+His areas of expertise include SAP on Hybrid Cloud, SAP Implementation (Greenfield), SAP S/4HANA conversion (Brownfield), Technical architecture design, SAP OS/DB Migration, SAP system consolidation, and SAP Upgrade.
 He holds a Bachelor of Technology degree in Computer Science & Engineering.

 Youssef Largou is the founding director of PowerM, a platinum IBM Business Partner in Morocco.
-He has 22 years of experience in systems, HPC, middleware, and hybrid cloud, including IBM Power, IBM Storage, IBM Spectrum®, IBM WebSphere®, IBM Db2®, IBM® Cognos®, IBM WebSphere Portal, IBM MQ, ESB, IBM Cloud® Pak, SAP HANA and Red Hat OpenShift.
+He has 22 years of experience in systems, HPC, middleware, and hybrid cloud, including IBM Power, IBM Storage, IBM Spectrum®, IBM WebSphere®, IBM Db2®, IBM Cognos®, IBM WebSphere Portal, IBM MQ, ESB, IBM Cloud® Pak, SAP HANA and Red Hat OpenShift.
 He has worked within numerous industries with many technologies.
-Youssef is an IBM Champion 2020, 2021,2022 and 2023, an IBM Redbooks Platinium Author, and has designed many reference architectures.
+Youssef is an IBM Champion 2020, 2021,2022 and 2023, an IBM Redbooks Platinum Author, and has designed many reference architectures.
 He has been recognized as an IBM Beacon Award Finalist in Storage, Software-Defined Storage, and LinuxONE five times.
-He holds an engineer degree in Computer Science from the Ecole Nationale Supérieure des Mines de Rabat and Excecutif MBA from EMLyon.
+He holds an engineering degree in Computer Science from the Ecole Nationale Supérieure des Mines de Rabat and Excecutif MBA from EMLyon.